Adityapfm99/dealnest-platform/README.md

 - All data is static/dummy for demo
 - Accept/Reject and AI features are UI only (no backend)
 - Role-based navigation and content visibility

----

-## Contributing
-Pull requests and feedback are welcome!
-# dealnest-platform